wilsonmar/wilsonmar.github.io/_posts/2018-07-13-serverless.md

    * Under Programming Languages select <strong>Node.js</strong>.
    * Pick "Node.JS Web Application AWS Lambda (running serverless)".

-More examples are at https://github.com/serverless/examples
+More examples are at <a target="_blank" href="https://github.com/serverless/examples">https://github.com/serverless/examples</a>

    <a target="_blank" title="serverless-aws-flow-1024x656-99647.jpg" href="https://user-images.githubusercontent.com/300046/43052898-c64ded4a-8de6-11e8-9578-30b8dd619592.jpg"><img alt="serverless-aws-flow-648x416-52875.jpg" width="648" src="https://user-images.githubusercontent.com/300046/43052876-a465b17c-8de6-11e8-8303-ab83ae852eb1.jpg"></a>

    - Route 53 : a highly available & scalable DNS service which also manages traffic flow based on different routeing types e.g., Latency Based Routing, Geo DNS, and Weighted Round Robin as well as DNS failover.

    - CloudFront CDN: Content Distribution Network.

    - S3 : a static file storage which can store petabytes of storage if you want, with 99.999999% durability.

    - API Gateway : a REST-based service which allows you to create, publish, monitor and quickly scale & secure API services.

    - Lambda : to hold and process server side code, with no charges for server time between client requests.

    - MongoDB instead of DyanmoDB : a scalable database which guarantees the same consistent speed of read and write requests.

    - SES (Simple Email Service) : Mass emailing service, like MailChimp.

 PROTIP: The payoff for housing the back-end in a public cloud is for machine learning and AI services to be added.